AkshatPareek9/python-training/Advanced_Level_Question/README.md

      GIL = Global Interpreter Lock = It is a mutex that allows only one thread to run python code at a time.
 Ensure memory safety.

 ---

+  3. What is Namespace and it's types?

+     Namespace is a container that holds the name of the variables, function and classed to avoid conflicts.

+     Types :
+       1. Build-in  :  print(), len()
+       2. Global    :  x=10
+       3. Local     :  def fun(): y=10
+       4. Enclosing :  def outer(): def inner(): z=10

+     Order :  LEGB : Local, enclosing, global, builtin